B2. Operations

 • Why did you choose these manipulatives?

-• Could you use another counting strategy to solve the problem?
+• Could you use another strategy to solve the problem?

 • Can you demonstrate that your solution is correct?

-Allow students enough time to try more than one counting strategy.
+Provide enough time so that students can try more than one strategy.

 Ask students to bring in their manipulatives or worksheets and sit in a circle.